 If you are going to fly and plan to take weed with you, you should be aware of the regulations that could apply to you.
-The first and most important question you should ask yourself is: can you bring weed on a plane?
+The first and most important question you should ask yourself is: Can you bring weed on a plane?

 The Transportation Security Administration (TSA) is the organization in charge of the security of the traveling public in the United States.